Pair of deer commemorating the First Sermon

 Materials: Gilt copper

-(Rsipatana Mrgadava) at Sarnath (North India).
-In Indian Buddhist art it has been since the Gupta times custom to depict Buddha Shakyamuni with a pair of deer when the First sermon is depicted.
-From northern India this theme spread to Nepal, Tibet, and further till China and Mongolia.
-Pairs of deer assembled from gilt sheets of hammered copper, decorated many rooftops of the large monasteries.
+Since the Gupta dynasty in India, it became customary to show Buddha Shakyamuni accompanied by a pair of deer when the first sermon is depicted.
+From northern India this theme spread to Nepal, Tibet, and further to China and Mongolia.

-(Rsipatana Mrgadava) at Sarnath (North India).
-In Indian Buddhist art it has been since the Gupta times custom to depict Buddha Shakyamuni with a pair of deer when the First sermon is depicted.
-From northern India this theme spread to Nepal, Tibet, and further till China and Mongolia.
-Pairs of deer assembled from gilt sheets of hammered copper, decorated many rooftops of the large monasteries.
+Since the Gupta dynasty in India, it became customary to show Buddha Shakyamuni accompanied by a pair of deer when the first sermon is depicted.
+From northern India this theme spread to Nepal, Tibet, and further to China and Mongolia.